heptarch/heptarch.github.io/drafts/demon.md

 discontinued in 1874.

-But a company ambitious enough to propose an underground pneumatic network had no reason to stop there.
+But a company ambitious enough to propose an underground pneumatic network could not be reasonably expected to stop there.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->